mikerourke/toggl-to-clockify-cli/README.md

 CLI tool to load Toggl data into Clockify.

+# DEPRECATION NOTICE!

+### I'M NO LONGER SUPPORTING THIS TOOL.
+I'VE REDIRECTED MY EFFORTS TOWARDS [THE WEB VERSION](https://github.com/mikerourke/toggl-to-clockify-web)

+The web version will be undergoing beta testing soon (week of April 22nd), I'll provide a link to the hosted tool here as soon as it's ready.

+**I'm aware that the tool currently doesn't work, but at this point fixing it would take some serious effort.
+Don't worry though, you won't need to wait long!**

 ## Functionality
 Transfers the following entities from Toggl to Clockify:
 - Projects